About

 ingredients for monster cookies; sea salt, baking soda, rolled oats, brown sugar, vanilla, peanut butter, egg, egg yolk, chocolate candies, chocolate chips, butter, flaxseed meal

-These monster cookies are made with no flour, thanks to loads of peanut butter and old-fashioned rolled oats!
+These monster cookies are made with no flour, thanks to loads of peanut butter and old-fashioned rolled oats, making them the perfect gluten free cookie.
 This recipe comes together in one bowl and is so easy to make!

 Here is a quick step-by-step overview of the recipe, with ingredients amounts and instructions in the recipe card below.